|

 initial industrial boom in the 1890s, under the last two of the

-Romanov tsars, became possible mainly thanks to the
+romanov tsars, became possible mainly thanks to the

 government-sponsored railway construction program that created a big